Thurgood Stubbs and other tenants of the projectsOnce upon a time, in the projects...The PJs

 (Short for "The Projects") was a show on FOX, produced and created by Eddie Murphy

-.
+, and Steve Tompkins.
 The show centered around Thurgood Stubbs, the superintendent of a housing project in Detroit, who was voiced by Murphy.
 The show was somewhat unique at the time, using claymation when most animated primetime comedy shows still relied on more traditional animation methods.
 Lasted three seasons (1999-2001).
 Showed up on [adult swim]

 for a few reruns before being taken off.
 However, all three seasons are on DVD.

 Not to be confused with characters wearing PJs

 This stop motion animated series provides examples of: